colormotor/py5canvas-examples/README.md

 LICENSE
 -------

-**Note about the Processing examples:** Examples missing a credit line were originally written by Ben Fry and are in the Public domain.
+**Note about the Processing examples:** Examples not in the `other` directory or missing a credit line were originally written by Ben Fry and are in the Public domain.
 All of Daniel Shiffman's examples are also in the public domain.
 The copyright for other credited files remains with the original authors.